tylerheal/clientportal/README.md

 ## Notifications & email

-- Outbound email can now use either PHP's `mail()` transport or authenticated SMTP.
-Configure the sender name, address, and SMTP credentials from **Admin → Settings → Email delivery**.
+- Outbound email can now use PHP's `mail()` transport, authenticated SMTP, or the SendGrid API.
+Configure the sender name, address, and delivery method from **Admin → Settings → Email delivery**.
 When delivery fails (for example on a local machine without an SMTP relay) the payload is logged to `data/mail.log` so nothing is lost.
 - To connect Microsoft 365, create an app password under **My Account → Security → Additional security verification**, then enter:
   - **Transport:** SMTP
   - **Host:** `smtp.office365.com`